vishvAsa/AgamaH_brAhmaH/shAnkara-darshanam/tattvam/vishvAsaH/errors_fraud/BS_Fraud.md

 इति रामानुजः श्रीभाष्ये।

-vyAsa's originals (Thibaut's translation of S's bhAShyam) to which S provides absurd commentary :
+vyAsa's originals (Thibaut's translation of S's bhAShyam) :

 1. Then therefore the enquiry into Brahman.
 2. (Brahman is that) from which the origin, &c. (i.e. the origin, subsistence, and dissolution) of this (world proceed).

+to which S provides absurd commentary :
+sUtra 1 refers to nirguNa brahman.
+sUtra 2 refers to saguNa-brahman (=nirguNa + mAyA).

 Suppose I say -

-> "Now I will talk about Abhinanda.
-He writes good reports.",
+> "Now I will talk about Mr X. He's the one who writes good reports.",

 and someone says -

 > "Mr X in the first sentence refers to our friend, who is the main X;
-> but X of the second sentence is not about him - rather about the imaginary Mr X."
+> but X of the second sentence is not about him -
+rather about a distorted imagination of Mr X."

 Does that sound right?